nadiamariduena/python-intro-2024-privat/z_Bitwise_operator.md

 <br>

-### 🟣 QUESTION: so it s not common in frontend application (that doesn't involve bits or math opeartions)?
+### 🟣 QUESTION: so it s not common in frontend applications (that doesn't involve bits or math opeartions)?

 #### ✅ chatgpt: